Brian Deese

 Brian Christopher Deese (born February 17, 1978) is an American economic and political advisor who was the 13th director of the National Economic Council, serving under President Joe Biden.

 He previously served as a senior advisor to President Barack Obama.
 Earlier in the Obama administration, Deese served as the deputy director and acting director of the Office of Management and Budget.
 Deese also served as deputy director, and later director, of the National Economic Council.
-Deese was the Global Head of Sustainable Investing at BlackRock.
+Deese was the Global Head of Sustainable Investing at BlackRock, and is currently the CEO of Foundry-Logic.

 Early life and education

 Deese was born in Belmont, Massachusetts.
 He earned a Bachelor of Arts degree in political science from Middlebury College in 2000 and a Juris Doctor from Yale Law School in 2009.
 In 2002, Deese was named a finalist for the Rhodes Scholarship, though he was not ultimately selected.

 Career

 Deese worked as a junior fellow at the Carnegie Endowment for International Peace and as a research assistant at the Center for Global Development, hired by founder Nancy Birdsall, according to The New York Times, where he co-authored the book Delivering on Debt Relief.
 Later he worked as a senior policy analyst for economic policy at the Center for American Progress, under Gene Sperling.